-Note: the safety system will not start in Bypass Mode unless the brake cartridge is properly installed and all error codes are cleared.
+Note: the safety system will not allow you to start the saw in Bypass Mode unless the brake cartridge is properly installed and all error codes are cleared.
 Therefore it is not possible "override" an error by starting the saw in Bypass Mode.